sajjadh47/sass-to-css-compiler/readme.txt

 1. Compiler Settings

 == Changelog ==
+= 2.0.1 =
-= 2.0.0 =
+- Only included files will be converted with this version = 2.0.0 =
 - Major changes in codebase.
 Compatibility checkup for latest wp version 6.7 = 1.0.3 =